Matthewweb42/KyneticMetalWorks/2D_Profile_Designer2.0/README.md

 ## 🚀 Features

-### Current Features (v0.2 - Simplified Workflow)
+### Current Features (v0.3 - Select Mode with Hem Buttons)
+- ✅ **Select Tool** - Default mode with hem buttons at all open endpoints
+  - Clickable +/- buttons appear at open endpoints on the canvas
+  - Click + to add a hem, click - to remove hem
+  - No need to switch tools - always visible in select mode!
 - ✅ **Chain Mode Line Tool** - Click to create connected lines, each endpoint becomes the next startpoint
-- ✅ **Hem Tool** - Add 180° fold back at open endpoints (5mm fixed length)
+- ✅ **Curved Hem Display** - Hems now show as curved fold backs (180° with 5mm fixed length)
-  - Click on any open endpoint to toggle hem on/off
-  - Visual indicator: Circle at hem endpoint
+  - Visual: Smooth curved line with circle at endpoint
 - ✅ **Grid System** - Major and minor grid lines with customizable spacing
 - ✅ **Snap to Grid** - Precise point placement
 - ✅ **Pan & Zoom** - Navigate large drawings easily